CaptainCrouton89/AlariaWiki/Life and Death.md

 ### The Spirit

 One's spirit is made of pure ezz, pulled from the swirling mass throughout the planes.
-Living things with free will all have some spirit-like core consisting mainly of ezz.
-Life-like things from other planar stacks may not have free-will, and will be "powered" by something other than a soul and shadow.
+Living things with both thought and emotion all have some spirit-like core consisting mainly of ezz.
+Life-like things from other planar stacks may not have emotion, and will be "powered" by something other than a soul and shadow.
 For example, some life on other planar stacks is powered with [Aether](Aether).

 ## Astral & Malstaric Thread